 - emotionally numb

-- feel like one´s efforts/talents do not make a difference
+- feelings of one´s efforts/talents do not make a difference

 - increase the risk of depression